BBC Micro expansion unit: 32016 second processor

 Originally referred to as the Gluon, a National Semiconductor 32016 second processor solution was apparently planned for the BBC Micro and for other 8-bit microcomputers, with the BBC Micro version employing the Tube interface and offering a quarter of a megabyte of RAM, whereas the "Universal Gluon" would be connected to a microcomputer acting as a terminal using a serial or parallel interface, offer up to 1 MB of RAM, up to 5 MB of hard disk storage, and either a minimal operating system or Unix.
 Subsequent news of the second processor indicated the renaming of the product, dropping the Gluon name, the use of Acorn's own Panos operating system instead of Xenix, with availability in 1985.

 The product that was eventually delivered is a sophisticated second processor expansion sometimes branded as "Acorn Cambridge Co-Processor" with an Acorn logo, and sometimes as "BBC Microcomputer System 32016 Second Processor" along with the BBC Micro's owl logo.
 The device uses the 32016 CPU and 32081 FPU running at 6 MHz.
 It runs the non-graphical Panos operating system.
 Various programming languages are available including C, FORTRAN, Lisp, and Pascal, in addition to a version of BBC BASIC.
 Initially offered as the 32016 Second Processor with 256 KB of RAM, the expansion was subsequently delivered as the Cambridge Co-Processor with 512 KB or 1 MB of RAM as standard.
+The 1 MB model sold for £1,295 including VAT.

 The 32016 second processor is also present as part of the Acorn Cambridge Workstation using an 8 MHz CPU and 4 MB of RAM, sold as part of the Acorn Business Computer line.
 Originally, Acorn had apparently sought to use CPUs rated for 10 MHz, but seemed to have settled for available parts as the different products were introduced.
 The second processor board was also able to use 64-kilobit or 256-kilobit RAM devices, thus allowing the earlier 256 KB specification to be upgraded to 1 MB as the higher-density devices became available and affordable.